markitosgv/JWTRefreshTokenBundle/README.md

 ### Return Expiration Timestamp

-If set to true, the expiration timestamp will be added to the response.
+If set to true, the expiration Unix timestamp will be added to the response.

 ```yaml
 gesdinet_jwt_refresh_token: